 Take small balls of dal batter in fingers and drop it gently in oil.

-You can add 8-10 balls at the same time.
+You can add about 8-10 balls of batter at the same time.
 Let them fry on high for 1 minute.
 Turn the pakode and change the flame to low.
 Let the pakode fry on low flame till they are golden brown.